17 Cub Cadet Starting Problems and Possible Fixes

 Like any vehicle with a gas engine, a Cub Cadet lawnmower uses the energy from a battery to start.

-This requires connecting the positive cable from the vehicle to the positive terminal of the battery and the negative cable to the battery’s negative terminal.
+This requires connecting the positive cable from the vehicle to the battery’s positive terminal and the negative cable to the battery’s negative terminal.

 You must tighten these terminals connecting them to secure the cables and allow for a steady flow of electrical current.